 First, let go through the differences of crib, cot and cot bed.

 In the US, a crib is a cot/cot bed.
-In the UK, a Crib usually refers to a small portable cot with a length about 1 meter or less, designed only for the first few months of infant.
+In the UK, a Crib usually refers to a small portable cot, length less than 90cm, suitable for the first a few months of infant sleep.

-Essentially, crib is an alternative version of a Moses basket, that may attach onto or be put aside of parent’s bed, .
+Essentially, crib is alternative version of Moses basket, may attach onto or aside of parent’s bed, .

 PRO: benefits of co sleeping close at night.

-CON: usually last less than 6 months, very expensive compare to the traditional Moses basket, or years of cot/cot bed.
+CON: usually last less than 4 months, expensive than traditional Moses basket, less value than years use of cot/cot bed.

-Cot in the UK, normally fit a standard cot mattress size of 120 x 60 CM.
-A cot suitable from birth up to two years old.
+Cot in the UK, normally suitable from birth to one year old, usually fit a mattress size of 100 x 50 cm.
 They are compact for smaller nursery room and ideal to position in parent’s room as well.

 PRO: compact, great for limited space.